commaai/eon-neos/README.md

 NEOS
 ======

-This is the operating system for your [EON Dashcam Development Kit](https://shop.comma.ai/products/eon-dashcam-devkit)
+This is the operating system for your [EON Dashcam Development Kit](https://shop.comma.ai/products/eon-dashcam-devkit).

-If you have an [EON Gold Dashcam DevKit](https://comma.ai/shop/products/eon-gold-dashcam-devkit) your operating system can be found [here](https://github.com/commaai/eon-neos-leeco).

 It's open source, you can find the repo needed to build NEOS [here](https://github.com/commaai/eon-neos-builder)